Back up Azure Kubernetes Service by using Azure Backup

 • In addition to first successful backup of the day, you can define the retention rules for first successful backup of the week, month, and year.
 In terms of priority, the order is year, month, week, and day.

-• The backups stored in the Vault Tier can also copied in the secondary region (Azure Paired region) that you can use to restore AKS clusters to a secondary region when the primary region is unavailable.
+• You can copy backups in the secondary region (Azure Paired region) stored in the Vault Tier, which you can use to restore AKS clusters to a secondary region when the primary region is unavailable.
 To opt for this feature, use a Geo-redundant vault with Cross Region Restore enabled.

 5. When the backup frequency and retention settings are configured, select Next.